chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 When such a party exists, it is RECOMMENDED that they operate a mirror service for their users and K is set to 1.
-This avoids revealing any metadata about the client's activity to additional parties, reduces the likelihood of an outage, and does not impair security or privacy.
+This avoids revealing any metadata about the client's activity to additional parties and reduces the likelihood of an outage.

 In some cases, this trusted party can provide consistency enforcement through a protocol-specific mechanism (e.g., {{?I-D.pw-privacypass-in-band-consistency}}